vwade/42-Projects/README.md

-	ft_longadd(int a, int b, size_t n)	—	Add integers (a + b) using long method. ft_longsub(int a, int b, size_t n)	—	Subtract integers (a + b) using long method. ft_longmul(int a, int b, size_t n)	—	Multiply integers (a + b) using long method.
+	ft_longadd(int a, int b, size_t n)	—	Add integers (a + b) using long method. ft_longsub(int a, int b, size_t n)	—	Subtract integers (a + b) using long method. ft_longmul(int a, int b, size_t n)	—	Multiply integers (a + b) using long method. ft_verify	—	Checks if two sets of data are the same.
+Useful for detecting defects in memory.

 ```